EducationalTestingService/rsmtool/doc/config_rsmsumm.rst

 Experiment configuration file
 """""""""""""""""""""""""""""

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmcsumm`` experiment.
-Here's an example configuration file for `rsmcompare <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmsumm/config_rsmsumm.json>`_.
+Here's an example configuration file for `rsmsumm <https://github.com/EducationalTestingService/rsmtool/blob/master/examples/rsmsumm/config_rsmsumm.json>`_.

 There are two required fields and the rest are all optional.